Searching and screening

 • X ray

-The Green Guide provides more information on searching requirements.
+The Green Guide provides more information on the impact of searching on ingress flow rates.